eliotLinus/rive_nested_input_repro/README.md

 ## Actual Behavior

 - Under slower network conditions, streaks initialized with `revealed: false` appear as if `revealed: true`
+- Despite having a "ready" event handler, the state initialization happens in a separate effect when the `rive` object becomes available
-- Suggests state initialization might be happening before the Rive runtime is fully ready
+- This suggests the `rive` object might be available before the runtime is fully initialized

 ## Possible Solutions to Investigate

-1. Wait for an explicit "ready" event before initializing states
+1. Move the state initialization into the "ready" event handler instead of a separate effect
 2. Add a delay before state initialization
 3. Implement retry logic for state initialization
 4. Consider moving initial states to the Rive file itself